Deshan555/Python-ai-assistant/README.md

 ## Installation Python Modules and Dependancies

+G-One is an AI personal voice assistant service built using Pychram.
+It can understand human speech and perform basic task designed by the client.

+When the user specify the appropriate trigger words , The G-One gets activated and executes the user commands.

+G-One AI Voice assistant:"Loading your personal Assistant G-One....
+Hello, Good Morning" (Greets the user according to time)

 ### For windows users
 (run those in command prompt/cmt/terminal)
 For the robot to listen to our voice/speech